tomkingdom/portfolio/index.md

 ## Hello, I'm Tom.
-I'm a user experience designer and researcher living from in Munich, Germany.
+I'm a user experience designer and researcher based in Munich, Germany.
 ## You can find me on [LinkedIn](https://www.linkedin.com/in/tom-kingdom-041212142/) or get in touch at [t@tomkingdom.com](mailto:t@tomkingdom.com).